OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-23.md

 Balak took Balaam to the top of Peor, overlooking the wasteland.

 ## Numbers 23:29
-Balaam said, “Build me seven altars here, and prepare seven bulls and seven rams for me.”
+Balaam said, “Construct seven altars here, and prepare seven bulls and seven rams for me.”

 ## Numbers 23:30
 Balak did as Balaam had instructed, offering a bull and a ram on each altar.